itsabttime/MASS_PINGER/README.md

 !
 ENJOY THE SHOW!!
 ENJOY THE SHOW!!
 ENJOY THE SHOW!!
 ENJOY THE SHOW!!
 ENJOY THE SHOW!!
 ENJOY THE SHOW!
 ```
 # reliabely  mass  pings windows ip ranges and logs them x X
+# pleas elemenate the junk values, run it twice!!
 <h2> Right-Click On Batch File to edit it</h2>

 ![Alt text](https://raw.githubusercontent.com/itsjstme/MASS_PINGER/main/DEMO.png)